Navid200/xDrip/docs/Nightscout/NS_Install.md

 You will be asked to change the API secret.
 This is the password you will login to Nightscout with.
 Enter a password and take note.

+You will be asked if you want to copy your old Nightscout database from another site.
+You can skip this and do it later by just pressing Enter.
+Otherwise, enter the URL to your original Nightscout site like https://UserID.herokuapp.com.
+You will be asked if you need to enter a token.
+If your Nightscout is open to the world, which is not recommended, you don't need to enter anything.
+But, if you use [tokens](./NS_Followers), you can enter a read token.

 When you see the following, the install is complete and you can close the terminal by clicking on X at the top right corner of the terminal.
 ![](./images/TermEnd.png)